Overview

 Defining the opportunity

-Across all research methods, one pattern emerged: people constantly rely on physical “For Rent/For Sale” signs, yet have no simple way to capture, remember, or organize them.
-Photos get lost in the gallery, locations are forgotten, and opportunities disappear.
+Across all research, one clear opportunity emerged: people rely on physical “For Rent / For Sale” signs, but lack a simple way to capture, remember, and organize them.
+Photos get lost, locations are forgotten, and potential homes disappear.

-This revealed a clear design opportunity: connect the analog habit of noticing street signs with a digital workflow people already use every day.
-Instead of creating another housing app, the concept builds on familiar tools like Google Maps or Apple Maps, extending their use to turn a quick photo into a location-aware, organized and actionable opportunity.
+This insight revealed a design opportunity to connect an existing analog habit with a digital workflow people already use.
+Instead of creating another housing app, the concept builds on familiar map tools, such as Google Maps or Apple Maps, to turn a quick street discovery into a location-aware and actionable opportunity.

 Concept: Map&Go